indiancoder264/adampie_test/src/docs/implementation.md

     -   Leverages **Server Actions** (`logRecipeViewAction`, `addPostAction`) for background tasks and sharing to the community.
 -   **Data Fetching:**
     -   **Reads from:** `recipes`, `ingredients`, `steps`, `tips`, `users`, `groups`.
-    -   The core data is provided via the `useRecipes` and `useCommunity` contexts.
+    -   The core recipe data is provided via the `useRecipes` context, which is populated on the server.
 -   **Functions Offered:**
     -   Displays all recipe details: description, prep/cook times, servings, dietary info, ingredients, and steps.
     -   Allows users to favorite/unfavorite the recipe.